TUWAIQ-PYTHON-4/PROJECT-1/README.md

 As a customer I should be able to do the following :

-  -Browse Products .
+  -Browse Products.

-  -View the product info (item number, name, price)
+  -View the product info (item number, name, price).

-  -Search for Products.

-  -Add Products to the shopping cart .
+  -Add Products to the shopping cart.
   -List the products in my shopping cart.

-  -Continue to checkout .
+  -Continue to checkout.
   -Contact us